 It is one of life’s cruel ironies that the things we most want to forget, we cannot.
 Those first months after, I wanted nothing more than to be freed from the curse of remembering, if only for a few minutes.
 But constant reminders would not allow it.
 Even though I never told a soul about what happened, somehow people found out.
 And just like that, suddenly I wasn’t the red-headed boy from down the block anymore, I was that kid who killed his dad.
 People didn’t always let on that they knew.
 They didn’t have to; I could read it in their faces and in their averted glances.
 Mostly they were nice about it, in the usual painfully awkward way.
 Mostly.

 But eventually, mercifully, the beast begins to let you go.
 After maybe a year, it became possible to go five minutes without thinking about what happened.
-And after a while longer five minutes of forgetting turned into an hour, and then an hour turned into a day, and a day into a week.
+And after a while longer five minutes of forgetting turned into an hour, and then an hour turned into a day.
 But serious, life-altering trauma never completely releases you, ever.
 Even today, nearly fifty years on, every now and again that switch deep in my brain will get flipped somehow and suddenly, out of nowhere, I remember everything again.
 And once more I relive that long-ago ordeal, second by awful second, the images faded only a little with time.
 But now, it’s like watching an old newsreel; the inconsolable ache that once faithfully accompanied the remembering has faded almost to nothing, like a broken limb nearly healed.
 And the nightmares rarely come anymore.

 So will it be with the survivors of Newtown.
 Though the hinge of fate has turned their lives inexorably in a different direction, they will move on.
 They are in a very hard place right now, but with the passage of time and the blessing of Providence their wounds will heal, and in due course the fullness of life will be restored.